lmbell206/Cupcake-Defender/README.md

 -use all png graphics in place of vector-coded graphics :'(

+-add hit detection so player will need to avoid falling objects

 -make more enemy object-types

 -touch controls that turn on if the screen is tapped